 Pin your race number to the front of your shirt.
 This helps us identify you at all times.
-Do not crinkle your number as this will affect the MyLaps Bib Tag timing device.
+Do not crinkle your number as this will affect the 'B' Tag timing device.
 More information...

 Ensure you arrive at the correct start line for the race you have entered.
 The colour of your race number identifies which race you are entered in.

-The Victoria Marathon will be using the MyLaps Bib Tag timing system this year.
-The timing device will be attached to your race number.
+The GoodLife Fitness Victoria Marathon will be using the 'B' Tag timing system this year to time the Marathon, Half Marathon and 8K Road Race.
+The 'B' tag is a single strip RFID tag that is adhered to the backside of your race bib.
 Do not remove it.
 It must be worn on the front of your shirt.
 Your time is recorded as you cross the timing mats at the start and finish line.
 No timing device = no time.
-You do not need to return your timing device.
 Additional information...